Parallel-NetCDF/E3SM-IO/README.md

-## Parallel I/O kernel case study for E3SM
+## Parallel I/O Kernel Case Study For E3SM

 This repository contains a case study of parallel I/O kernel from the [E3SM](https://github.com/E3SM-Project/E3SM) climate simulation model.
-The benchmark program, e3sm_io.c, can be used to evaluate the performance of [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF) library for handling the I/O patterns used in E3SM.
+The benchmark program, e3sm_io, can be used to evaluate the performance of [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF) library for handling the I/O patterns used in E3SM.
 This study focuses on the most challenging I/O pattern in E3SM that writes the cubed sphere variables in a long list of